danrhjones/ee-qa-test/Problems.md

 - The site is not responsive, so shrinking the browser renders the site unusable
 - No success or error messages displayed on the UI
 - No labels on fields
+- No validation on field length, long names can be entered, which overfills the column
 - No pagination on results
+- Looks like there is a timeout on returning data, which is set using a random number